MeadCo/ScriptX.Print.Client/docs/api.md

 **Returns**: boolean - - true if a print was started (otherwise an error will be thrown)
 <br/>
-<a id="MeadCoScriptXPrintHTML.printHtml"></a>
+<a id="MeadCo.ScriptX.PrintHTML.printHtml"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrintHTML.printHtml(sHtml, fnCallOnDone, fnCallback, data) ⇒ boolean</h3>Print the fragment of html using the settings made by property updates before this function is called.
+    MeadCo.ScriptX.PrintHTML.printHtml(sHtml, fnCallOnDone, fnCallback, data) ⇒ boolean</h3>Print the fragment of html using the settings made by property updates before this function is called.

 | Param | Type | Description |